juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essence-of-Object-Orientation.markdown

 		- Knowing (information, query): knowing/deriving from oneself (innate info), or knowing about related others.
 	- Message, which the caller can send, and the callee can understand, is the only way to collaborate.
 	- Responsibility concentrates on what the object can undertake; message concentrates on the relationship between caller and callee.
-	- Mostly, while implementing a single responsibility, it gets split into multiple messages. (e.g. sequential messages, or various kinds of messages)
+	- While implementing a single responsibility, it gets converted into one or more messages. (e.g. sequential messages, or various kinds of messages)
 - Responsibilities $\to$ Behaviors
 	- A set of responsibilities that the object has to undertake implicitly defines a role inside a collaboration.
 (Role is an abstraction of objects having common responsibilities)
-	- Abstraction of collaborations can be made by replacing objects into roles, like a placeholder, therefore achieving simplicity (purpose of abstraction itself), flexibility (changing objects inside a collaboration easily) and reusability (in another collaborative situation).
+	- Abstraction of collaborations can be made by replacing objects into roles, like a placeholder, therefore achieving simplicity (purpose of abstraction itself), flexibility (not propagating changes of the callee to the outside) and reusability (in another collaborative situation).
-	- Roles imply behavior compatibility, and hence substitutable among objects.
+	- Roles imply behavior compatibility, and hence substitutability among objects.
 	- Object may have more than one role, so type is usually a specialization of role.
 		- Let there be a set of objects.
 Object can be classified via roles (Intension: Does the object has the role or not?).
 Some objects can be inside the intersection (Objects who have multiple roles).
 Each partition of the set of the whole object can be defined as type.
 		- ex) Role: AbstractClass (Closed for modification), Type: ImplementedClass (Extended by openness of AbstractClass)